AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 applied.
 Note that if any dependency issue occurs, warnings will be generated (e.g. not enabling the configuration of a module via Kconfig).

-## Application configuration with Kconfig
+## Application Configuration with Kconfig
 To expose application-specific configuration options a `Kconfig` file can be placed in the application's folder.
 For an example of this you can check the [tests/build_system/kconfig](https://github.com/RIOT-OS/RIOT/tree/master/tests/build_system/kconfig) application.

-## Configuration via environment variables
+## Configuration via Environment Variables
-For easy debugging of configuration or testing new modules by compiling them into existing applications, one can also use environment variables prefixed by `RIOT_CONFIG_`.
+For easy debugging of configurations or testing new modules by compiling them into existing applications, one can also use environment variables prefixed by `RIOT_CONFIG_`.
 To achieve the same configuration exemplified in [Configure using '.config' files](#configure-using-config-files), e.g., you could also use